neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-js.md

 ### Guessing Game Call Stack

-Given the following code, can you tell the order of the console logs **without** running the code?
+**Without** running the code, can you tell the order of the console logs?

 ```js
 let mealCount = 0;